Marines: Morocco

 The Royal Moroccan Marines are a naval infantry force subordinated to the Royal Moroccan Navy trained in landing missions and sabotage.
 The force is between 1,500 and 2,000 troops strong, organized in three battalion-strength units.
 Among its roles are guarding the southern coast against infiltration by Polisario Front guerrillas.

 Myanmar

 The Myanmar Navy raised a naval infantry battalion of 800 men in 1964, followed by a second battalion in 1967.
 Two more battalions may have also been raised.
 They were deployed mainly to the Arakan and Tenasserim areas, and to the Irrawaddy delta, to assist in counter-insurgency operations, but also performed other security duties.

 Namibia

 Namibian Marine Corps is a battalion-sized infantry unit of the Namibian Navy under the command of a naval captain.
-Its officers and men are part of the navy and use naval ranks though insignia is adopted from Brazilian Marine Corps, The Corps is primarily formed up of a Rapid Reaction Unit, Operation Dive team, Operational boat team and a Special Operations Commando Unit.
+Its officers and men are part of the navy and use naval ranks, though insignia is adopted from the Brazilian Marine Corps.
+The corps is primarily made up of a Rapid Reaction Unit, an Operation Dive team, an operational boat team, and a Special Operations Commando Unit.